 POUNDER, John and Annie Rudsdale Pounder

-John Pounder came to make a new life in Canada.
-His brother George Jr. stayed in the Belleville, ON, area and brother Thomas went to the United States.
-But John would come to Westmeath Township and sixty-nine years later he would die in Beachburg, ON.
-John was the only child specifically mentioned in his father’s Last Will noting that he would get “one shilling and no more” as he had been given £50 to buy a farm.
+John was the only child specifically mentioned in his father’s last will noting that he would get “one shilling and no more” as he had been given £50 to buy a farm.
 1829 George Pounder Sr. Last Will & Testament.
 In his mother Mary Pounder’s Will, she names her seven daughters.
 1854 Mary Pounder Will.
-These two documents generously submitted by Katherine Pounder.
+These two documents are generously submitted by Kathryn Pounder.

-He married Ann “Annie” Rudsdale in 1831, 29 April, at age 26, in Perth, Ontario.
-These were devout people and in Evelyn Moore Price’s writing on the Beachburg Methodist Church is the line: “….while arriving from Perth, July 1860, were John Pounder, Ann Pounder and George Pounder.”
+He married Ann “Annie” Rudsdale (1811-1880) on April 29, 1831, at age 26, in Perth, Ontario.
+These were devout people and in Evelyn Moore Price’s writing on the Beachburg Methodist Church is the line: “….while arriving from Perth, July 1860, were John Pounder, Ann Pounder, and George Pounder.” – their son.

-John would be aged 55 and Ann 50 years old when they arrived at Beachburg in 1860 and the parents of adult sons; six of whom would buy land and homestead in Westmeath Township.
-1874 John Pounder Death, Perth Courier 1874 John Pounder Death Reg.
+John was aged 55 and Ann 50 when they arrived at Beachburg in 1860 and parents of eight adult sons; six of whom would buy land and homestead in Westmeath Township.
+1874 John Pounder Death, Perth Courier

-This family became very prominent and numerous and by 1888 there are 6 Pounder men listed as farmers in the 1888 Directory of Renfrew County.
+This family became very prominent and numerous and there are six Pounder men listed as farmers in the 1888 Directory of Renfrew County.

-The Pounder Family of Perretton was profiled in The Pembroke Observer which ran a piece by Evelyn Moore Price in November, 1955.
-It was generously provided to this entry by Katherine Pounder, great-grand-daughter of Joseph Pounder and Mary Jane Dunn.
+The Pounder Family of Perretton was profiled in The Pembroke Observer which ran a piece by Evelyn Moore Price in November 1955.
+It was generously provided to this entry by Kathryn Pounder, great-grand-daughter of Joseph Pounder and Mary Jane Dunn.
 1955 Perretton’s Pounder Family by E.M.
-Price. (-generously submitted by Katherine Pounder to this entry.)
+Price.

 The children of John Pounder (1805-1874) and Annie Rudsdale (1810 – 1880) are:

 1. Jane Pounder (1832 –1899) m.
-Daniel Shaw (1825-1899), son of Thomas W. Shaw and Elizabeth Wiley.
+Daniel Shaw (1826-1898) on March 20, 1863.
+He was a son of Thomas W. Shaw and Elizabeth Wiley.
 Daniel was born in New York state and came with his parents into British North America (Canada) as part of the influx of United Empire Loyalists during and following the American Revolution.
 1899 Daniel & Jane Shaw Deaths.
-They died in the same year; he in June and she in November of 1899, and both were attended by Dr. Forbes of Beachburg.

 The children of Daniel Shaw & his wives were: